Sultanate of Women

 KÖSEM SULTAN

-She also arrived to the Topkapi Palace as a slave, but became Haseki Sultan as the favourite consort and later the legal wife of Sultan Ahmed I.
+She arrived to Topkapi Palace as a slave.
+Later, she became Haseki Sultan as the favoured consort and legal wife of Sultan Ahmed I.

-After his death, she became Valide Sultan, as the mother of Sultan Murad IV and Sultan Ibrahim.
+Following his death, she assumed the position of Valide Sultan as the mother of Sultan Murad IV and Sultan Ibrahim.

-Kösem is buried in the Sultan Ahmed I mausoleum, next to the Blue Mosque.
+Kösem Sultan if buried in the mausoleum of Sultan Ahmed I, near the Blue Mosque.

 Sultan Ahmed Mausoleum